rencore/customization-guide/guide.md

 Client-Side Object Model (CSOM)|Do|Simplifies communicating with SharePoint, actively managed.
 SLA-backed by Microsoft.
 SP PnP JS Core|Do|Significantly simplifies communicating with SharePoint in client-side solutions.
 Keep in mind that it's a community-driven effort with no SLA behind it.
 SP PnP Core|Do|Significantly simplifies communicating with SharePoint.
 Keep in mind that it's a community-driven effort with no SLA behind it.
+Microsoft PowerApps|Do|Actively developed and invested in.
+Microsoft Flow|Do|Actively developed and invested in.
+Take into consideration that all flows are linked to users who created them.
+Also take a look at Logic Apps, which is the technology behind Flow.
+See https://docs.microsoft.com/en-us/azure/azure-functions/functions-compare-logic-apps-ms-flow-webjobs for information on when to use Flow and when to use Logic Apps.
+Microsoft Logic Apps|Do|Actively developed and invested in.
+See https://docs.microsoft.com/en-us/azure/azure-functions/functions-compare-logic-apps-ms-flow-webjobs for information on when to use Flow and when to use Logic Apps.
 SharePoint Webhooks|Do|SharePoint Webhooks is a relative new functionality which allows you to receive notification when events happen**ed** in your lists.
 When an event happened, SharePoint sends minimal information about it to your service.
 If someone might intercept such a message, the data is irrelevant as it only contains IDs.
 Your service has to actually gather the changes.
 Another key feature of SharePoint webhooks is that it has a retry-mechanism.
 Be aware that webhooks can only be used for events that happened.
 This does not cover events currently **happening**.
 Long-running operations (SharePoint Online)|Do|When you want to develop long-running operations for SharePoint Online you have two options: Azure Functions or Web Jobs.
 Both can achieve the same thing, although the user experience of Azure Functions is better.
 Be aware that when running Functions on a consumption plan, the tasks have a 5-minute timeout.
 This timeout is removed when your Azure Function app is configured with an App Service plan.
 Long-running operations (on-premises)|Do|When you want to develop long-running operations for SharePoint on-premises you can do this with scheduled tasks.
 Here you can choose for PowerShell (optional in combination with SP PnP PowerShell) or a console app.
+Modern team sites|Do|Actively developed and invested in.
+Regularly extended with new features.
+Group different workloads like conversations, documents and tasks to better facilitate collaboration.
+Also, offer native support for mobile devices.
+Communication sites|Do|Actively developed and invested in.
+Regularly extended with new features.
+While not a full-featured replacement for classic publishing sites just yet, they become more powerful as more capabilities are being added.
+Also, offer native support for mobile devices.